tearitco/SRW-Engine-MV-Public/docs/manual.md

 	To be used in the before_destruction event.<br>
 	This can be used for bosses that run away when destroyed etc.

-* this.addEnemy(toAnimQueue, eventId, enemyId, mechClass, level, mode, targetId, items, squadId, targetRegion, factionId)
+* this.addEnemy(toAnimQueue, eventId, enemyId, mechClass, level, mode, targetId, items, squadId, targetRegion, factionId, counterBehavior)

 	Spawn an enemy on the map, the event that will be used must already exist.<br>
 	The following can be set:<br>